-Last weekend, I had the pleasure of shooting this stunning girl form Chadwick Models after almost a year.
+Last weekend, I had the pleasure of shooting this stunning girl from Chadwick Models again after almost a year.
 Laney is so easy to photograph.
 Put her into any setting, and she’ll nail it.
 Plus, her eyes and eyebrows are also ridiculously beautiful.
 Makeup and hair by talented Samantha Nicholls.
 The shirt is from Acne Studios.

 A few weeks ago I photographed the stunning Mollie Thorn from Pride Models for a makeup series together with talented makeup artist Samantha Nicholls and hairstylist Anne Nicholls.

 The photos have now been published on Lucy’s Magazine website

 , so head on over there to see the rest of the images.

 I suddenly realised that I haven’t shared any photos with you guys from last year’s New York trip.
 And when I decided to make a blogpost, I then realised that I’ve left all the photos on our computer back home.
 So instead, I’m sharing some images that I shot on my iPhone 5s.
 Even though they’re not as great quality as if they were shot on a DSLR, I sure don’t mind taking photos with my phone.
 It’s the camera I always have with me.

 SoHo must be my favourite district on Manhattan.
 The architecture is just my cup of tea and I’m dreaming of one day living in an apartment building like this one.
 If you’re going to New York sometime soon, there’s a place called The Apartment by The Line where you will have to go if you’re interested in everything from interior to fashion and art.
 The apartment is set up like someone actually live there, but you can purchase everything you see – from the Aesop lotion in the bathroom, to the coats hanging in the walk-in-closet and the sofas in the living room.
 Visit The Line’s website